-After verifying the CONCENTRATION TYPE, the E-BAM PLUS will need to check whether or not a roll of filter tape installed.
+After verifying the CONCENTRATION TYPE, the E-BAM PLUS will check whether or not a roll of filter tape installed.
 First, you will be instructed to remove the shipping vane protector if it is installed.
-Then the monitor will then check the tape installation.
+The monitor will then check the tape installation.
 If no tape is detected, the unit will prompt you to install a new roll: